Welcome New Students!

 Take a course for FREE!
 Sign up for an art class, study poetry or learn about nutrition.
 Fellowship courses are a great way to broaden your academic portfolio.
 The fellowship course cannot be used to fulfill degree requirements.
 Click here to find the Form and see the full Fellowship Tuition Policy.

-The School of Graduate Studies and the University will be closed for Winter Break starting Friday, December 24; we will reopen 8:30am EST on Tuesday, January 4.
-Many buildings, offices, and facilities on campus (such as Veale, KSL, dining, shuttles) may have altered or limited hours over the break and before classes resume.
-Before making plans, check their schedules or give them a call.
+The School of Graduate Studies and the University will be closed for Winter Break starting on and including Friday, December 23; we will reopen 8:30am EST on Tuesday, January 3.
+Many buildings, offices, and facilities on campus (such as KSL, dining, gyms) may have altered or limited hours before and during the break and before classes resume.
+Before making plans, check schedules or call to confirm hours and accessibility.

 Changes to Campus Shuttles

-With less activity on campus during winter break, many of the shuttle routes through Greater University Circle have reduced service.
+With less activity on campus in the coming weeks, many of the shuttle routes through Greater University Circle will have reduced service.
 Some routes will have fewer buses, others combined, and some discontinued until the start of the spring semester.
 See University Circle's shuttle page for more details (scroll to near the bottom) and use the TransLoc app for real-time shuttle tracking so you're not left out in the cold!